nexiality/documentation/commands/web/typeKeys(locator,value).md

 ### Description
 This command automates the issuing of keystrokes on the target the web element as specified via `locator`.
 Keystrokes maybe alphanumeric, punctuations, control keys (see below), or a combination of them.
 A combination of keys and controls are supported.
-If the specified `locator` does not result in a valid web element, or if the target web element does not accept keystroke (e.g. `<hr/>`), then this command will FAIL.
+If the specified `locator` does not result in a valid web element, then this command will FAIL.
 If the specified `value` is `(empty)`, then the target element is effectively "cleared out" - meaning, any of its existing text is removed.

 The acceptable control keys can be specified as follows:
 ```